Hungry Healthy Happy

 If you don't know what to do with courgettes or have a lot of them growing, then this is a great place to start.
 Grated courgette with peas, mint and feta in a batter mix - they are easy to adapt with different vegetables and cheese.
 They store well and go great with a creamy dip.

-If you are looking for other courgette recipes to try, then why not try our Courgette Risotto, Creamy Courgette Soup, or Courgette Pizza Bites?
+If you are looking for other courgette recipes to try, then why not try our impressive Courgette Risotto, simple Creamy Courgette Soup, or super easy Courgette Pizza Bites?

 Jump to: